 - Net Investment in Capital Assets This category groups all capital assets into one component of net position.
-Accumulated depreciation and the outstanding balances of liabilities that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category. - Restricted Net Position This category presents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation. - Unrestricted Net Position This category represents the net position of the Electric Fund not restricted for any project or other purposes.
+Accumulated depreciation and the outstanding balances of liabilities that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category. - Restricted Net Position This category presents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation. - Unrestricted Net Position This category represents the net position of the Electric Fund not restricted for any project or other purposes or included in Net Investment in Capital Assets.